 Personnel who use biological material that may be a biosafety hazard need to work safely and comply with the relevant Acts, Regulations, Standards & Codes.

-At Victoria University, Biosafety compliance is managed by the Office for Research by the:
+At Victoria University, Biosafety compliance is managed by the following Research Services staff:

 - Biosafety Manager who provides advice and guidance on biorisk management and coordinates the implementation of the Biosafety Program.